 As of December 31, 2021, 2 of the 9 members of the Board of Directors were female and 1 of 9 self-identified as part of an underrepresented minority group; 3 of 11 Executive Officers were female and 1 of 11 self-identified as part of an underrepresented minority group.
-Across the Company's broader professional of our 2021 population identified as female of our 2021 new hires identified as female of our 2021 population of our 2021 new hires is identified as part of an part of an underrepresented underrepresented minority group minority group
+Across the Company's broader professional population, approximately 34.6% of our total workforce self-identified as female; 37.7% of new hires in 2021 self-identified as female, 17.1% of our total workforce self-identified as part of an underrepresented minority group, and 25.6% of new hires in 2021 self-identified as part of an underrepresented minority group.